tusharbhasme/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jmx/README.md

 * Navigate to the `org.easybatch.tutorials.advanced.jmx` package
 * Run the `org.easybatch.tutorials.advanced.jmx.SingleEngineJmxTutorial` class without any argument

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EasyBatchMonitorMBean` MBean and you will be able to monitor the execution progress of the application in real time.
+Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean and you will be able to monitor the execution progress of the application in real time.

 * Run the `org.easybatch.tutorials.advanced.jmx.ParallelEngineJmxTutorial` class without any argument

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EasyBatchMonitorMBean` MBean.
+Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean.
  You can see two beans named `engine1` and `engine2` registered there.
 You can monitor the execution progress of each process in real time.